Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly lists use cases: find codes, verify cargo capabilities, look up by country.
-Does not mention when not to use, but siblings are clearly different domains, so guidance is sufficient.
+The description explicitly lists use cases: find airline codes, verify cargo capabilities, look up by country.
+It does not mention when not to use it or alternatives, but the context is clear given the sibling tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.